Rosi at The Beaumont

 Don’t Tell Dad

-Daniel Land – the original co-founder of Coco di Mama – will launch new neighbourhood bakery, Don’t Tell Dad, in the cobbled passage of Lonsdale Road in Queen’s Park, boasting an impressive combination of baked goods, French-inspired dishes, and brilliant design from Nothing is Not Nothing and Daisy Peat.
+Daniel Land – the original co-founder of Coco di Mama – launched new neighbourhood bakery, Don’t Tell Dad, in the cobbled passage of Lonsdale Road in Queen’s Park, boasting an impressive combination of baked goods, French-inspired dishes, and brilliant design from Nothing is Not Nothing and Daisy Peat.
 Named after a common phrase whispered between siblings, the restaurant is a tribute to Land’s late sister, Lesley, with nods to her joyous character throughout.

 The bakery operates from a completely open kitchen, inviting customers to marvel at the making of goods such as brown butter hazelnut croissants, artichoke, sage and Lancashire poacher pain suisse and bergamot and cardamom doughnuts, while the restaurant serves modern French-British dishes, featuring with oxtail crumpets, tea-smoked trout with soda bread, and confit duck leg, carrot and date purée.
 Accompanying the food, a bespoke wine list has been thoughtfully curated by award-winning sommelier Bert Blaize, showcasing small-scale, hands-on producers.

-Projected opening: 17 January 2025
+Opening: 17 January 2025

 Address: 10-14 Lonsdale Road, NW6 6RD